vc-abs/at/readMe.md

 * Rise and Set calculations of polar regions could be imprecise.

 ## ToDo
-* Create CSV-s for storing all possible data in the constants file.
 * Explore True [Pushya Nakshatra Ayanamsa by PVRNR](https://astrorigin.com/pyswisseph/sphinx/ephemerides/sidereal/suryasiddhanta_and_aryabhata.html#true-pushya-paksha-ayanamsha) (swe.SIDM_TRUE_PUSHYA).
-* Think about having the start time as the default time.
+* Think about introduce endTime config as an option, to allow the skipping of period config.
+* Think of introducing startDate (2024-07-25), startTime (18:00:00), endDate and endTime configs.
 * Use planetary short forms (IE: Me, Ju, etc) as the default.
 * Replace periods with a single period config, with values with same type as frequency.
 * Check whether muhurtaYoga effects depend upon Pakshatithis.